evilmog/ntlmv1-multi/README.md

 And you should have some reversed hashes

 ## NTLMv1 with ESS/SSP
-SSP changes the server challenge, if you see SSP in your responder because you didn't use --lm or the client is set not to give out a LM response then SSP gets engaged.
+ESS/SSP changes the server challenge, if you see a stackload of zero's in the captured hash, because you didn't use --disable-ess then ESS/SSP gets engaged.

-The SSP output looks like this
+The ESS/SSP output looks like this
 ```
 [SMB] NTLMv1-SSP Client   : 184.64.60.62
 [SMB] NTLMv1-SSP Username : DUSTIN-5AA37877\hashcat